What is hate crime?

 A national anti-hate crime campaign, #BetterThanThat, has been backed by the government and has been launched in response to the rise in incidents after the EU referendum.
 The campaign is open to all organisations willing to support the fight against hate crime.

-The police and the Crown Prosecution Service take all hate crime very seriously.
-All police forces would want you to report hate crimes and they take all reports of hate crime very seriously.
+The Police and the Crown Prosecution Service take all hate crime reports very seriously.

 We also offer support articles in relation to bullying and harassment, and sexual harassment